 The procedures for enabling and tearing down the EPCS priority access are described in the following subclauses.
 The procedure for enabling EPCS priority access is illustrated in Figure 35-37 (Enabling EPCS priority access).

 As illustrated in Figure 35-37 (Enabling EPCS priority access), an MLD supporting EPCS priority access capability invokes EPCS priority access on demand when instructed to do so by a higher layer function.
-After successful invocation of EPCS priority access, both the originator and the responder apply the priority access treatment to EPCS traffic.
-The AP MLD and non-AP MLD may send a request on any enabled link between them and, if authorized, EPCS priority access treatment will be applied on all enabled links between the MLDs.
+After successful invocation of EPCS priority access, both the originator and the responder [11799] shall transition EPCS to the enabled state and apply the priority access treatment to EPCS traffic.
+The AP MLD and non-AP MLD may send [12694] an EPCS Priority Access Enable Request frame using an affiliated AP and affiliated non-AP STA on any enabled link between them and, if authorized, EPCS priority access treatment will be applied on all enabled links between the MLDs.

-35.17.2.2.2 Procedures at the originating non-AP MLD
+35.17.2.2.2 Procedures at the [11621] initiating non-AP MLD

 When instructed to do so by a higher layer function and upon receipt of an MLME-EPCSPRIACCESSENABLE.request primitive, an EPCS non-AP MLD with EPCS priority access in the torn down state shall follow the procedure below to request a change for the EPCS priority access state to enabled.